-We begin by writing down an objective function $J(\Theta)$, where Θ stands for all the parameters in our model.
-We often write $J(\Theta; D)$ to make clear the dependence on the data D. The objective function describes how we feel about possible hypotheses Θ : we will generally look for values for parameters Θ that minimize the objective function:
+We begin by writing down an objective function $J(\Theta)$, where Θ stands for all the parameters in our model (i.e., all possible choices over parameters).
+We often write $J(\Theta; \mathcal{D})$ to make clear the dependence on the data \mathcal{D} .

+The objective function describes how we feel about possible hypotheses Θ : we will generally look for values for parameters Θ that minimize the objective function: